 Who pays for unemployment insurance?

 Employers pay for unemployment insurance through both federal and state payroll taxes.
 The federal tax is called FUTA (Federal Unemployment Tax Act) and the state tax is called SUTA (State Unemployment Tax Act).
 These taxes are:

 - Collected while a worker is employed and end when the employee is terminated; and

 - Shown on your employees’ pay stubs each payday.

 Does my business need to pay unemployment insurance taxes?

 Generally, your business needs to pay both federal and state unemployment insurance taxes if you:

 - Paid $1,500 or more in wages to employees during in any quarter of one calendar year; or

 - Had at least one employee any day of a week for 20 or more weeks in a calendar year.
 These weeks do not have to be consecutive.

-Be careful however, as many states have their own twist on the books about which employers needs to pay unemployment insurance taxes.
-Before doing so check your state’s Department of Labor website to discover the exact rules that affect your situation.
+Be careful, however, as many states have their own twist on the books about which employers need to pay unemployment insurance taxes.
+Check your state’s Department of Labor website to discover the exact rules that affect your situation.